gamemanual0/gm0/source/docs/appendix/glossary.rst

             A 4" compliant wheel

     Compound Gearing
-        Compound gearing refers to multiple reductions in order to transmit power from A to B.
-        This is used when a specific reduction might be needed, or due to space issues.
-        Compound gearing can be achieved by placing two :term:`gears <Gear>` or :term:`sprockets <Sprocket>` of different sizes on one :`shaft <Shaft>`.
+        Compound gearing refers to multiple reductions in order to transmit power from A to B. This is used when a specific reduction might be needed, or due to space issues.
+Compound gearing can be achieved by placing two :term:`gears <Gear>` or :term:`sprockets <Sprocket>` of different sizes on one :term:`shaft <Shaft>`.

     Core Hex Motor
         The Core Hex Motor, sold by REV, is different from the standard